ashishBharadwaj/flawesome/README.md

 **Currently I have only generated the package for Windows, but soon it will be available for macos and linux aswell.**

 # Don't trust the executable?
-Build the setup your self:
+Build the setup yourself:

     ** Prequisite: Git, Node, Yarn package manager